Go live with your app

 Manage your existing PayPal apps through the PayPal Developer website My Apps & Credentials page.

 Manage REST API apps

-In the REST API apps section of My Apps & Credentials page, click the name of your app.
+Manage your REST API apps in the REST API apps section of My Apps & Credentials page.
+To move between sandbox and live settings, click the Sandbox or Live toggle.
 From there you can:

 - Add a webhook.